SpontanCombust/witcherscript-ide/docs/user-manual/diagnostic-index.md

 ### `multiple-matching-project-dependencies`

 A repository dependency was found, but in multiple places.
 WIDE has no idea which one to choose.
 This can happen if you have added multiple repository paths in the configuration that share script content with the same name.
-One good example would be having two `content0` repository paths configured: one from game installation and other is from the 1.21 version of the game with commented code.
+A good example would be having two `content0` repository paths configured: one from game installation and other is from the 1.21 version of the game with commented code.

 ```toml title="witcherscript.toml" hl_lines="2"
 [dependencies]